AdesolaOlaifa/My-DSA-Project/README.md

 ### Tools Used: Microsoft Power Bi

-### Data Cleaning and Preparation: The following actions performed at the initial phase are importing the data, cleaning the data, visualizing
+### Data Cleaning and Preparation: The following actions performed at the initial phase are importing the data, cleaning the data, visualizing and so on.